amiemora/react-study-guide/README.md

 ## What is React?
-- Open-source JS Library
+- Open-source JS Library.
-- Used for building User Interfaces
+- Used for building User Interfaces.
-- Simplifies SPA by using reusable components
+- Simplifies SPA by using reusable components.

 ## What are the Key Features of React?
 1. **Virtual DOM**